 Your budget is tight and fixed overhead is a risk.

-You need specialized skills you cannot easily hire for locally.
+You need specialized skills that you cannot easily hire locally.

 Your development needs are project-based or cyclical.